Mon Mothma

 Mon Mothma is a fictional character in the Star Wars universe, primarily portrayed by Genevieve O'Reilly.
-Introduced as the leader of the Rebel Alliance in Return of the Jedi (1983), in which she is played by Caroline Blakiston, Mon has become a prominent character in subsequent prequel media, including the film Rogue One (2016), the animated series The Clone Wars (2010) and Star Wars Rebels (2017), and particularly the live-action television series Andor (2022–2025), where she plays a central role.
-The character also appeared in the 2023 live-action television series Ahsoka, again portrayed by O'Reilly, her first time playing the character in media set after Return of the Jedi.
+Introduced as the leader of the Rebel Alliance in Return of the Jedi (1983), in which she is played by Caroline Blakiston, Mon has become a prominent character in subsequent prequel media, including the film Rogue One (2016), the animated series The Clone Wars (2010) and Star Wars Rebels (2017–2018), and particularly the live-action television series Andor (2022–2025), where she plays a central role.
+The character also appeared in the 2023 live-action television series Ahsoka, again portrayed by O'Reilly, her first time playing the character in media chronologically set after Return of the Jedi.